ahoereth/depthmaps/docs/10_data.md

 ### NYU  {#sec:nyu}
 **TODO**: Fix this section, currently only copy/pasted from Nina.

-We started off with the plan to work with two popular datasets which provide 2D images with the corresponding depth maps.
-The larger one of these was the NYU Depth Dataset V2 by Nathan Silberman, Pushmeet Kohli, Derek Hoiem and Rob Fergus [@Silberman2012].
+One popular dataset for depth map estimation is the NYU Depth Dataset V2 by Nathan Silberman, Pushmeet Kohli, Derek Hoiem and Rob Fergus [@Silberman2012].
 It consists of 1449 pairs of RGB images and depth images, taken with the Microsoft Kinect.
-The dataset contains primarily indoor images ranging from bedrooms over kitchens and living rooms to office spaces.
+The dataset contains only indoor images ranging from bedrooms to kitchens and living rooms to office spaces.
+What actually turned out to be the main advantage of the dataset is that there is also a "labeled" version available, which includes a preprocessed version of the depth maps and also provide a segmentation of objects for each image, which we did not use though.
+It might however be an interesting task in further work to investigate whether a segmentation of the image as an additional input to the neural network can improve the depth map generation.
+More importantly for us, in the preprocessed depth maps the missing values have alrady been filled in by using a colorization scheme proposed in the paper "Colorization using optimization" by Levin et al. This makes the depth images appear to be of better quality then the ones of the other datasets we used.
 You can see some samples of input depth image pairs in @fig:nyu.

 - Image/depth pairs: 1449